mongodb/specifications/source/crud/crud.rst

     /**
      * Get partial results from a mongos if some shards are down (instead of throwing an error).
      *
+     * The default in servers >= 3.2 is no value: no "allowPartialResults" option is sent with
+     * the "find" command.
+     *
-     * The Partial OP_QUERY flag should default to false.
+     * In servers < 3.2, the Partial OP_QUERY flag defaults to false.
      *
      * @see http://docs.mongodb.org/meta-driver/latest/legacy/mongodb-wire-protocol/#op-query
      */